France sees northeast Mali secure by end-March

 "We have clearly killed leaders and lower-level chiefs.
 Even if it still needs to be confirmed, it's likely that Abou Zeid is gone.
 That does not solve everything," he told Le Monde.

-He said the fact that neighboring countries had shut their borders with Mali made it harder to hunt down fighters, including mercenaries, who had fled abroad.
+He said the fact that neighbouring countries had shut their borders with Mali made it harder to hunt down fighters, including mercenaries, who had fled abroad.

 (Reporting by Catherine Bremer; editing by Mark John)